 Current 9 (2018) is an algorithmic composition that integrates non-representational imagery and electronic sound within a custom-built interactive platform.
 The piece applies analog and digital sound synthesis, stop motion animation and computer graphics to form an interactive graphic score-in-motion.
 Custom-built algorithms interpolate data by encapsulating sound and image to extend spatial imaginings between real and virtual space.
 The forging of immaterial and creative labor takes place through a network of interwoven and augmented territories, increasingly queries the way operations carry great critical and creative potential.
 Seeking new modes of critical engagement by incorporating multiple narratives through the use of non-digital and digital aesthetics informs the direction of the piece.

 During the creative process scientific and artistic research is undertaken from a diverse field of study.
-The comprehension and realisation of theoretical concepts (the results of which) appear for the most part unintentionally, began to sharing similarities through mutation and experimentation, it’s upon reflection that the practical process inadvertently revealed various concepts.
+The comprehension and realisation of theoretical concepts (the results of which) appear for the most part unintentionally, began to sharing similarities through mutation and experimentation, it’s upon reflection that practical process inadvertently revealed various concepts.

-During performance the algorithmic system is in a continuous state of flux and can take on many different forms depending on spatial information and user input.
+During a performance the algorithmic system is in a continuous state of flux, it can take on many different forms depending on spatial information derived from the user’s input.

 2019: April 5th

 Current 9 ‘pop-up’ installation at Late at the Library Algorave The British Library, London.

 2019: March 21-22nd